|Nutritional Guidelines (per serving)|

-- Prepare a steamer.
-(I used a traditional bamboo steamer set over a pot of boiling water, but you could also use a colander with a tight-fitting lid.)
+Prepare a steamer.
 Line your steamer with banana leaf if you have them.
 Banana leaf is perfect for this since it won't stick to the dumplings.
 Alternatively, place the dumplings on a small greased plate inside the colander or you can try lightly greasing the colander.

-- Place the first 8 ingredients in a food processor and blitz to create the filling, or simply stir all 8 ingredients together in a mixing bowl until well blended.
+Place the chicken, mushrooms, garlic, spring onions, fish sauce, soy sauce, white pepper, and egg in a food processor and blitz to create the filling, or simply stir those ingredients together in a mixing bowl until well blended.

-- Steam the dumplings or cover and refrigerate up to 3 hours (for more instructions when making ahead of time, see below).
-Place dumplings in steamer and steam on high heat for 15 to 20 minutes.
+Steam the dumplings or cover and refrigerate up to 3 hours.
+When ready to steam, place the dumplings in the steamer and steam on high heat for 15 to 20 minutes.

-Optional Last Step: For chewier dumplings (gyoza/potsticker style), set a frying pan over medium heat with 1 tbsp. oil.
+Optional: For chewier (gyoza/potsticker-style) dumplings, set a frying pan over medium heat with 1 tablespoon oil.
 Briefly fry the steamed dumplings to brown the bottom and sides.
-Note that they will brown very quickly (and also burn quickly).
+Note that they will brown quickly (and also burn quickly).
 This step only takes a few extra seconds and makes the dumplings extra delicious.

-Then cool, cover and place in the refrigerator.
+- If serving to company, steaming the dumplings ahead of time (up to 1 day) can be very helpful.
+Then cool, cover, and place in the refrigerator.
 When your company arrives, re-steam on high heat for 5 minutes and serve.
 Leftover cooked dumplings can also be frozen.